 Faculty and academic staff fulfilling teaching, scholarship, or service expectations as part of their normally assigned duties are required to participate in the annual faculty evaluation process.
 Tenure-track faculty must be evaluated for tenure in the sixth academic year of their probationary period and undergo that review to continue employment at Arkansas Tech University.
-Any reduction in the time of a candidate's probationary period for tenure must be agreed upon at the time of employment and clearly stated in the faculty may be evaluated for promotion in or after the sixth academic year of their current rank.
-Any reduction in the time of a candidate's probation must be agreed upon at the time of a candidate's probation promotion must be agreed upon at the time of a candidate's probation promotion must be agreed upon at the time of a candidate's probation must be agreed upon at the time of a candidate's probation must be agreed upon at the time of employment and clearly stated in the faculty member's letter of an advice of a candidate's probationary period for promotion must be agreed upon at the time of employment and clearly stated in the faculty member's letter of appointment and annual contract.
+Any reduction in the time of a candidate's probationary period for tenure must be agreed upon at the time of employment and clearly stated in the faculty member's letter of appointment and annual contract.
+Tenured, tenure-track, and instructor-track faculty may be evaluated for promotion in or after the sixth academic year of their current rank.
+Any reduction in the time of a candidate's probationary period for promotion must be agreed upon at the time of employment and clearly stated in the faculty member's letter of appointment and annual contract.